 The Ginger Hotel, Opp.
 Big Bazaar, Piplod – Dumas Road, Surat, Gujarat.

-(Note: Tea/Coffee with light snack and Lunch would be provided to the participants.)
+(Note: Tea/Coffee with light snack would be provided to the participants.
+Lunch on your own.)

 Henry Hazlitt’s popular book Economics in One Lesson.
 (Selected chapters).
 Also, the PDF copy of the book will be given to participants.

 The last date of registration is 31st December, 2019.
 To confirm your registration you need to pay the prescribed fees.

 - INR 500/- (Students with School / College ID)